Rpc

 or example.aimrt_rpc.srv.h

 , three types of Service base classes are provided.
-Developers can inherit these base classes and implement their virtual interfaces to provide actual RPC services:
+Developers inherit these Service base classes and implement the virtual interfaces within them to provide actual RPC services:

 XXXSyncService